Unity-Technologies/ml-agents/docs/Basic-Guide.md

 ![Training running](images/training-running.png)

+### After training
-You can press Ctrl+C to stop the training, and your trained model will be at `ml-agents/python/models/<run-identifier>/<env_name>_<run-identifier>.bytes`, which corresponds to your model's latest checkpoint.
+You can press Ctrl+C to stop the training, and your trained model will be at `ml-agents/python/models/<run-identifier>/editor_<academy_name>_<run-identifier>.bytes` where `<academy_name>` is the name of the Academy GameObject in the current scene.
+This file corresponds to your model's latest checkpoint.
 You can now embed this trained model into your internal brain by following the steps below, which is similar to the steps described [above](#play-an-example-environment-using-pretrained-model).
-**Note**: When using in Editor training, <env_name> is replaced with `editor_<academy_name>_<run-identifier>` where `<academy_name>` is the name of the Academy GameObject in the current scene.
-When using an executable to train, <env_name> is the name of the executable.

 1. Move your model file into `unity-environment/Assets/ML-Agents/Examples/3DBall/TFModels/`.